adobe/spectrum-web-components/packages/theme/README.md

 ## Description

-An **sp-theme** sets the rendering theme for all child components.
-The Spectrum design system supports four color themes and two different scales. `spectrum-web-components` currently supports three of the four color themes (dark, light and lightest) and one one of the scales (medium).
+**sp-theme** sets the rendering theme for all child components, and also sets a number of default sizes & colors for any child content.
+The Spectrum design system provides four color themes and two different scales to support desktop & mobile UI.

 ### Installation